 Youngstown State University does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender identity and/or expression, disability, age, religion or veteran/military status in its programs and activities.

 Reference services are available to all patrons during Library Hours.
-Reference services include in-person inquiries at the reference desk, Ask A Librarian, email, phone, and librarian appointment.
-Maag Library is open 83.5 hours per week during the regular academic semester.
-During the summer semester there are no Sunday hours, and no weekend hours are offered during break weeks.
+Reference services include in-person inquiries at the reference desk, email, phone (330-941-3681), and librarian appointment.

-The selected print collection (paper, microfiche, CD/DVDs, pamphlets, maps) is housed on the Sixth Floor of the library and is available to all patrons during Library Hours.
-A photocopier is available in the government documents collection area, as well as on the first, third, and fourth floors of the library.
-Copiers accept bills and coins or copy cards that can be purchased in the Reference Room.
+The selected tangible collection (paper, microfiche, CD/DVDs, pamphlets, maps) is housed on the Sixth Floor of the library and is available to all patrons during Library Hours.

 As a member of the Federal Depository Library Program, Maag Library offers the general public free access to online federal government information.
 Non-university patrons wishing to access online government information can sign in at the reference desk with a government-issued ID to use a public computer workstation.
 See Maag Library's Computer & Internet Access Policy.
 Printed copies of government documents are available upon request.

 Reference materials and those designated as "Library Use Only" must be used within the library by all patrons.